Skip to content

 The Initialize Project section in project settings

-The generated .mcp.json points Claude Code to the Kombuse MCP bridge:
+The generated .mcp.json points MCP-enabled tools to the Kombuse MCP bridge:

 {